Paying from Balance

 1. The customer adds items to the cart and proceeds to checkout.

-6. After a successful order, the customer sees the wallet debit reflected in their My Account > Wallet > Statement with the order number and date.
+6. After a successful order, the wallet debit appears in My Account > Wallet with the order number and date.

 Blocks Checkout

-In a headless or custom Blocks setup, the applied wallet amount is available on the cart/checkout Store API response under the walletpro extension namespace:
+In a headless or custom Blocks setup, the wallet data is exposed on the cart Store API response under the walletpro extension namespace.
+Amounts are 4-decimal strings:

 // GET /wc/store/v1/cart